 Homicide rate per 100,000: 80.28

 Venezuela continues to suffer due to mismanagement by the government.
-Over dependency on oil exports, overspending and excessive reliance on imports, currency and price controls, and corruption, have all contributed to the neverending cycle of shortages in Venezuela.
+Over dependence on oil exports, overspending and excessive reliance on imports, currency and price controls, and corruption, have all contributed to the never ending cycle of shortages in Venezuela.
 Ciudad Guayana is witnessing its share of violent crime and is now ranked ninth as the most dangerous city in the world.
-With people starved of food and daily essentials, looting is common place across Venezuela, and Ciudad Guayana is no exception.
+With people starved of food and daily essentials, looting is commonplace across Venezuela, and Ciudad Guayana is no exception.